-Aston Lodge is aesthetically significant as an intact and visually distinct early 20th century Arts and Crafts Old English house.
-These characteristics include the use of terracotta shingle tiles, the asymmetrical dogleg massing, decorative timber shingle cladding on the front façade, the use of leadlight and textured glass windows, and decorative rendered chimneys with precast cement arched cowls.
+Aston Lodge is aesthetically significant as an intact and visually distinct early 20th century Arts and Crafts Old English house designed by Cedric Ballantyne.
+Noted characteristics include the use of terracotta shingle tiles, the asymmetrical dogleg massing, decorative timber shingle cladding on the front façade, the use of leadlight and textured glass windows, and decorative rendered chimneys with precast cement arched cowls.
 All of these features work to produce a highly cohesive and unique example of an early interwar Arts and Crafts Old English style dwelling.
 (Criterion E)